rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/GWAS/README.md

 * TCGA HRC imputed genotyping data in plink format
 * Sample file filtered for Identity by Descent (IBD): GWAS.IBD.ALL.TCGAID.txt
 * Covariate file (cancer type, curated germline-imputed sex assignment, age at diagnosis, germline-based ancestry PCA): covar.GWAS.IBD.ALL.txt
-* Immune traits (transformed): Immune.phenotype.txt
+* Immune traits (transformed): Immune.phenotype*.txt
+   **Note:** Immune traits were divided into batches or sets of 5 traits that were ran in parallel.

 ## Required Software